MusicDataset/md_homepage/content/musics/s/SonatainDminorOp.31No.2(2)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata in D minor Op.
+title: Sonata in D minor Op.
 31 No. 2 (2)
 description: This is the description for Sonata in D minor Op.
 31 No. 2 by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]